Key takeaway

 What do you mean by "top user agents"?

-The tokens in this guide account for 95 % of AI crawler traffic according to log data we have access to.
+The crawlers in this guide account for 95% of AI crawler traffic based on log data from production sites.

-How do AI crawler bots fit into the picture of my target audience?
+How do AI crawlers fit into my audience funnel?

 GPTBot ──► Your Website